-Google (including YouTube), Facebook, Instagram, WhatsApp and Twitter have released their reports in compliance with Rule 4(1)(d) of the Information Technology (Guidelines for Intermediaries and Digital Media Ethics Code) Rules, 2021 for the month of August.
+Google (including YouTube), Facebook, Instagram, WhatsApp and Twitter have released their reports in compliance with Rule 4(1)(d) of the Information Technology (Guidelines for Intermediaries and Digital Media Ethics Code) Rules, 2021 for the month of August, 2021.
+The latest of these reports was made available in October, 2021.
 The reports highlight some interesting facts and figures, and, again, a massive number of automated takedowns.
 You can read our analysis of the previous reports here and here, where we discussed the issue of non-publication of data on governmental removal orders.

 The Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules, 2021 (IT rules) require, under Rule 4(1)(d), social media platforms to publish monthly compliance reports.
 In these reports, they are required to: